 +Will I have to pay for my own flights?

 CCL provides flights for Entertainment Technicians.

 You will have shared accommodations with bunk beds, closets, a desk, TV/DVD, and private bathroom.

 +Do I need to buy uniform?

 Your uniform will be provided to you onboard.
 It is your responsibility to keep it in presentable condition and to take it with you for future contracts.
-For the shows, your costumes are fitted and provided however you will need to bring necessary undergarments.

 +Do I have extra duties?